 Cold drip coffee was one of the first products that K Bean stocked so I owe cold brew a few words of support.

 I remember the first time that I tried cold drip coffee - WOW - a slurp of ripened fruit, milk chocolate and thick honey.
 It really surprised me at the time.
 Cold processed coffee is so very different to hot coffee that has been cooled.

 After a little reading I learned that the chemistry of cold extraction is completely different to that of hot extraction.
 The most obvious difference is the low acidity of a cold brew due to the absence of tongue-tingling Quinic Acid.

 I still use my cold drip tower.
 I drip slowly overnight at around 1 drip per second.
 In the morning I pack the cold concentrate in a flask.
 Then I take it just about anywhere and everywhere including to work, and on days on the town.

 You really must try it one day.

 Home Espresso Perfection

 To me home espresso is all about the pursuit of perfection.
-And it's always a pursuit as perfection is never achieved.
+And it's a pursuit that is never achieved.

 Why not?
-Well, espresso (and other coffees made with Italian coffee machines) is always different.
-It's never the same.
+Well, espressos (and other coffees made with Italian coffee machines) are always different.
+They are never the same.
 Even a competition barista will get some variations from day to day and even from espresso shot to espresso shot.